cometbft/cometbft/spec/mempool/gossip/dog.md

     },
     ```

-4. A nodes disconnects from the network: its peers must update their routes.
+4. A node disconnects from the network.
     ```bluespec "steps" +=
     // Node disconnects from network
     all {
-        // Pick a node that is not the only node in the network. require(size(nodesInNetwork) > 1),
+        require(size(nodesInNetwork) > 1),
-        nondet nodeToDisconnect = oneOf(nodesInNetwork)
+        nondet node = oneOf(nodesInNetwork)
-        disconnectAndUpdateRoutes(nodeToDisconnect),
+        peers' = peers.disconnect(node),
+        incomingMsgs' = incomingMsgs,
+        mempool' = mempool,
+        senders' = senders,
+        dr' = dr,
+        rc' = rc,
     },
     ```

-5. The Redundancy Controller periodically tries to adjust the redundancy level.
+5. A node detects that a peer is disconnected from the network.
     ```bluespec "steps" +=
+    // Node detects a peer is disconnected nondet node = oneOf(nodesInNetwork)
+    all {
+        require(node.disconnectedPeers().nonEmpty()),
+        nondet peer = oneOf(node.disconnectedPeers())
+        node.updateDisconnectedPeer(peer),
+        mempool' = mempool,
+        senders' = senders,
+    },
+    ```

+6. The Redundancy Controller periodically tries to adjust the redundancy level.
+    ```bluespec "steps" +=
     // Redundancy Controller process loop
+    all {
         nondet node = oneOf(nodesInNetwork)
-    node.controlLoopIteration(),
+        node.adjustRedundancy(),
+        peers' = peers,
+        mempool' = mempool,
+        senders' = senders,
+        dr' = dr,
+    },
     ```

+    > This action should ideally have a pre-condition that enables the state transition only on
+    > specified time intervals, as defined by the `adjustInterval` parameter.
+However, Quint does
+    > not natively support specifying time constraints without relying on workarounds such as using
+    > counter as clocks.
+As a result, this action is modelled as always being enabled.
+In a
+    > real-world implementation, redundancy adjustments would be naturally triggered by a timer set
+    > to the duration specified by `adjustInterval`.

 ### Adding transactions to the mempool

 `tryAddTx` defines how a node adds a transaction to its mempool.
 The following code is the same as